To Enlarge Images – Right Click Image then Open in a New Tab.

 The Swans can Reach their Feed..The Geese CANNOT !!!

-Smooth Side Bucket Sitting Up-Right make it Difficult
+Smooth Side Bucket Sitting Up-Right makes it Difficult for Mice and Rats

+to Contaminate the Feed.
 Rodent Saliva and their Droppings Spread DISEASE.

 I Suggest Either Removing the Handle.. or Securing it ! !